Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tung's biggest challenge is time management.
 The busiest time is the summer of his 11th grade year when he's studying for his B1 French certificate, improving his SAT score (a standardized test used for college admissions in the US), taking the IELTS exam, and participating in extracurricular activities, charity work, and research.

 "Everything piled up.
-Sometimes I felt overwhelmed," Tung recounted, adding that at times he felt stressed and unable to concentrate, his mind wandering to other tasks while working on one.
+Sometimes I felt overwhelmed," Tung recounted, adding that at times he felt stressed and unable to concentrate, his mind wandering to other tasks while he was working on one.
 He used Google Calendar (a time management app) to create to-do lists on his phone.
 Thanks to this, he knew what to prioritize and achieved his goals of an 8.5 IELTS score, a SAT score of 1540/1600, and a B1 level in French.

 Through extracurricular activities and research papers, Tung has decided to focus on the theme of environmental and community protection.
 This is also the passion of Tung's maternal grandfather - Chu Duc Khai, an expert in casting, metallurgy, and the environment, who is very actively involved.